-Act tivity requirin ng funding Source of funding Level of funding required, where known 4.
-Transport network upgrades (within Lyttelton) a.
+4. Transport a. network upgrades (within Lyttelton) a.
 To ensure that pedestrians, cyclists, buses and private vehicles can easily and safely access the redeveloped, publicly accessible area at Dampier Bay NZTA, CCC, LPC b.
 To ensure that road and rail freight continues to have safe, effective and efficient access to Lyttelton Port NZTA, CCC, LPC, KiwiRail 5.
-Cruise ship Infrastructur e and facilities for cruise ships LPC and development partners Approximately \$40m total.
+Infra Cruise ship astructure ar berth nd facilities for cruise ships LPC and development partners Approximately \$40m total.
 LPC seeking approximately half from third party.
-6. Whakaraupo 5 / Lyttelton Harbour Catchment nt Plan Environment Canterbury, LPC and other parties to be confirmed Environment Canterbury committed \$95,000 per annum for three years to support the development and implementation of the Management Plan in its Long- Term Plan for 2015-25.
-LPC has committed \$100,000 per annum for three years, subject to conditions.
+6. Integrated management plan for Whakaraupō/Lyttelton Harbour Environment Canterbury, LPC and other parties to be confirmed Environment Canterbury funding to support the development and implementation of the management plan will be confirmed in its Long-Term Plan for 2015-18.
+LPC has committed to matching Environment Canterbury's funding.
 Further funding will be sought from other parties.